 We have collected over thirty stories from Hmong women and men.
 The themes in the book are A Woman’s Journey, Marriage, Grand(mothers) We Love, Moving Through Cultures, and Breaking Barriers.
 The stories tell the journey of Hmong women from Laos to America, the way Hmong marriage has impact Hmong women’s lives, honors the memories of mothers and grandmothers, and sheds light on the experience of Hmong women in America.
 Here is one excerpt from Kia Moua, one of our authors.

 I learned I had to assimilate.
 Something was wrong with me, my family, my race, and my ethnicity, if I didn’t conform to the norms of this country.
 As a child, I was mesmerized.
 I was jealous.
 I subconsciously internalized how my looks, words, and actions didn’t fit that normal mold.
 No matter how much I went to church and Sunday school, participated in Choir and Bell Choir, I still didn’t glow like Mr. and Mrs. Andersen, my childhood mentors/goodwill ambassadors/white saviors.

-We are excited about the progress of this book.
 Thank you to Mai Lee-Yang, Ying Lee, Pa Der Vang, and MaiThao Xiong, our editors.
 Thank you to Kimberly Nightengale for being our first reviewer.
-As we secure publishing agreements, we anticipate a release of this book soon.
-More information will be available in the future.
+You can purchase a copy of this book here.